The Human Bean: History

 In 1998, The Human Bean opened its first store in Ashland, Oregon.

 A duo of husband and wife teams decided to open a stand-alone, drive-thru coffee shop.

 In early-2002, the company began franchising their brand throughout southern Oregon and nationwide.

-The Human Bean has 187 locations.
-The franchise is located in 23 U.S. states including Arizona, California, Colorado, Georgia, Idaho, Illinois, Indiana, Kentucky, Maryland, Missouri, Nevada, New Jersey, New Mexico, Ohio, Oregon, Tennessee, Texas, Virginia, Washington, Wyoming, and West Virginia.
+The Human Bean has 184 locations.
+The franchise is located in 25 U.S. states including Arizona, California, Colorado, Florida, Georgia, Idaho, Illinois, Indiana, Kentucky, Maryland, Missouri, Nevada, New Jersey, New Mexico, Ohio, Oregon, South Dakota, Tennessee, Texas, Virginia, Washington, Wyoming, and West Virginia.

 While most locations are drive-thru only, there are a few locations that offer indoor seating in addition to the drive thru.

 Menu and Products

-While coffee remains a focus of this drive-thru company, The Human Bean now offers a diverse selection of drinks, including smoothies, Italian sodas, tea, and more.
+While coffee remains a core part of the business, The Human Bean also offers a range of beverages, including smoothies, Italian sodas, and tea.

 In January 2024, they introduced their new Bright® Energy drink using caffeine extracted from green coffee beans, as well as B6 and B12 vitamins, Ginseng Root, and L-Carnitine.

 App

 The Human Bean changed its punch cards to provide easier access for customer to earn rewards and be updated with the latest offers and news.

-To stay current with evolving consumer trends, The Human Bean refreshed its app and loyalty rewards program in November 2023, making it easier and faster for customers to earn free drinks.
+In November 2023, The Human Bean updated its mobile application and loyalty programme in response to evolving consumer trends, with the aim of streamlining the process for customers to earn rewards such as complimentary drinks.

-The updated app offers seamless ordering, reward tracking, and balance reloading, enhancing the overall coffee experience.
+The updated app offers ordering, reward tracking, and balance reloading, enhancing the overall coffee experience.
 Their loyalty program now features tiered status levels—Silver, Gold, and Platinum—where customers earn beans (points) at varying rates, rewarding their most dedicated fans more quickly.
 Each tier unlocks exclusive offers and special access to menu items.
 The app also keeps users connected with personalized deals, location services, and the latest updates.